-'''

-/opt/FJSVhanet/usr/sbin/dspobserv -d
+/opt/FJSVhanet, /usr/sbin/dspobses rv -d

 observ status = ON

 interval = 5 sec

 times = 5 times

 idle = 60 sec

 repair_time = 5 sec

 fail over mode = YES

 Node VIP NIC Status

-+------+

-'''

-- 1
++ -+ + ++

-hostl 192.168.100.10 192.168.10.10 ACTIVE
+host1 192.168.100.10 192.168.10.10 ACTIVE

 192.168.20.10 ACTIVE

-192.168.10.20 ACTIVE

-192.168.20.20 ACTIVE
+192.168.10.20 ACTIVE 192.168.20.20 ACTIVE

-Display / Contents observ status ON The monitoring function is enabled.
-OFF The monitoring function is disabled. interval In seconds the monitoring interval in the stationary status. times The monitoring count. idle Displays in seconds the wait time that elapses after monitoring starts and before the HUB links up. repair_time Displays the recovery monitoring interval in seconds. fail over mode YES If the virtual interface is registered in the cluster resource, node switching is performed when all the transfer routes fail. (default) NO If the virtual interface is registered in the cluster resource, node switching is not performed when all the transfer routes fail.
+Display Contents observ status ON The monitoring function is enabled.
+OFF The monitoring function is disabled. interval In seconds the monitoring interval in the stationary status. times The monitoring count. idle Displays in seconds the wait time that elapses after monitoring starts and before the HUB links up. repair_time Displays the recovery monitoring interval in seconds. performed when all the transfer routes fail. (default) If the virtual interface is registered in the cluster resource, node switching is performed when all the transfer routes fail. (default) If the virtual interface is registered in the cluster resource, node switching is not performed when all the transfer routes fail.
 VIP Displays the name of a virtual interface held by the monitored node.
 NIC Displays the hostname or IP address of a real interface to be monitored.
 When the -d option is specified, an asterisk () is displayed at the end of the physical IP address of the active node in a communication target.
 Status Active Monitoring is in progress.
 FAIL Monitoring failed (recover monitoring in progress).
 The monitoring function is disabled.